mehulagg/gitlab_test/doc/user/admin_area/analytics/index.md

 There are two kinds of statistics:

 - [DevOps Report](dev_ops_report.md): Provides an overview of your entire instance's feature usage.
+- [Instance Statistics](instance_statistics.md): Shows how much data your instance contains, and how that is changing.
 - [User Cohorts](user_cohorts.md): Display the monthly cohorts of new users and their activities over time.